saamato/saamato.github.io/README.md

 # My portfolio
-A showcase of my work at Bloc.
+A showcase of my work.